OpenEvalProject/evals/manuscripts/elife-88919/v1/manuscript.md

 For both cranial windows, the dura mater was kept intact.
 After each surgery, rats were placed in their home cage and monitored until they woke up.
 Rats were medicated with analgesic (Buprenorphine, 0.1 mg/kg, Ceva, France), anti-inflammatory (Dexamethasone, 0.5 mg/kg, Dechra, Belgium) drugs injected directly after the surgery, at 24 hr and 48 hr after the surgery.
 An antibiotic (Emdotrim, 5%, Ecuphar, The Netherland) was added to the water bottle.

-## Positioning
+### Positioning

 The mechanical fixation of the head-post ensures an easy and repeatable positioning of the ultrasound probes across imaging sessions.
 The ultrasound probe is indeed fixed to a micromanipulator enabling light adjustments.
 To find the plane of interest (containing both S1BF and thalamic relays: bregma - 3.4 mm), we used brain landmarks (e.g. surface of the brain, hippocampus, superior sagittal sinus, large vessels).
 Note that as the headpost was carefully placed in the same position relative to skull landmarks (bregma and lambda), the position of the region of interest was minimal across animals.

-## Chemo-thrombotic stroke induction with ferric chloride solution
+### Chemo-thrombotic stroke induction with ferric chloride solution

 Once the body were restrained and head-fixed the silicone plug covering the MCA window was removed allowing the application of a drop of 20% ferric chloride solution (FeCl3; Sigma Aldrich, USA) to the MCA (Karatas et al., 2011; Syeara et al., 2020; Figure 2).
 Once the ischemia was visually detected using the real-time display of µDoppler images, the solution was washed out with saline to stop the reaction.

-## Whisker stimulation paradigm
+### Whisker stimulation paradigm

 Two stimulation combs individually controlled by a stepper motor (RS Components, UK) were used to deliver mechanical 5 Hz sinusoidal deflection of ~20° of amplitude for 5 s, alternatively to left and right whisker pads.
 For each whisker pad, trials were spaced by a period of 1 min and 20 s without stimulation.
 Thus, the effective delay between two stimulations delivered to the same whisker pad is 80 s from start to start.
 The blocks of stimulation were continuously delivered throughout the imaging sessions, time-locked with the fUS acquisition (Figure 3) to allow the subsequent analysis of hemodynamic responses within the fUS time-series.

-## Functional ultrasound imaging acquisition
+### Functional ultrasound imaging acquisition

 Coronal µDoppler images were acquired using a 15-MHz linear probe composed of 128 piezo-elements spaced by 100 µm (L22-14Vx, Vermon, France) connected to a dedicated ultrasound scanner (Vantage 128, Verasonics, USA) and controlled by a high-performance computing workstation (fUSI-2, AUTC, Estonia).
 This configuration allowed us to image the brain vasculature with a resolution of 100 μm laterally, 110 μm in depth, and 300 μm in elevation (Brunner et al., 2021).
 The ultrasound sequence generated by the software is adapted from Macé et al., 2018 and Brunner et al., 2021 Ultrafast images of the brain were generated using five tilted plane-waves (–6°, –3°, +0.5°, +3°, +6°).
 Each plane wave is repeated six times, and the recorded echoes are averaged to increase the signal-to-noise ration.
 The five plane-wave images are added to create compound images at a frame rate of 500 Hz.
 To obtain a single vascular image we acquired a set of 250 compound images in 0.5 s, an extra 0.3 s pause is included between each image to have some processing time to display the images for real-time monitoring of the experiment.
 The set of 250 compound images has a mixed information of blood and tissue signal.
 To extract the blood signal, we apply a low pass filter (cut off 15 Hz) and an SVD filter that eliminates 20 singular values.
 This filter aims to select all the signals from blood moving with an axial velocity higher than ~1 mm/s.
 To obtain a vascular image we compute the intensity of the blood signal i.e., Power Doppler image.
 This image is in first approximation proportional to the cerebral blood volume (Macé et al., 2011; Montaldo et al., 2022).
 Overall, this process enables a continuous acquisition of power Doppler images at a frame rate of 1.25 Hz during several hours.
 Then, the acquired images are processed with a dedicated GPU architecture, displayed in real-time for data visualization, and stored for subsequent off-line analysis (Brunner et al., 2021).

-## fUS data processing and analysis
+### fUS data processing and analysis

 The data processing was performed following the procedure described by Brunner et al., 2021.

-## Registration to Paxinos rat brain atlas and data segmentation
+#### Registration to Paxinos rat brain atlas and data segmentation

 We registered the fUS dataset to a custom digital rat brain atlas used in Brunner et al., 2023, using one coronal plane (bregma –3.4 mm) from the stereotaxic atlas of Paxinos, 2014.
 The image of the brain vasculature was manually translated and rotated to align with the coronal plane of the reference atlas.
 For an accurate registration, we used landmarks such as the surface of the brain, hippocampus, superior sagittal sinus, and other large vessels.
 If needed, the brain volume was scaled to fit the atlas outline.
-The outcome of this registration procedure is an affine coordinate transformation: r→`=Mr→+a→ , where r→=x,y,z are the original coordinates image of the brain vasculature, M is the rotation and scaling matrix and a→ the translation vector.
+The outcome of this registration procedure is an affine coordinate transformation: $r→^{`}=Mr→+a→$ , where $r→=x,y,z$ are the original coordinates image of the brain vasculature, M is the rotation and scaling matrix and $a→$ the translation vector.
 The dataset was segmented into 69 anatomical regions/hemispheres of the reference atlas (see Supplementary file 2).
 The hemodynamic signals were averaged in each area.
 The segmentation and the data processing were performed using an automated MATLAB-based pipeline.
 The software for data registration and segmentation is available in open-access (Brunner et al., 2021).

-## Relative cerebral blood volume (rCBV)
+#### Relative cerebral blood volume (rCBV)

 We used the relative cerebral blood volume (rCBV, expressed in % as compared to baseline) to analyze ischemia, transient hemodynamic events associated with SDs and functional changes. rCBV is defined as the signal in each voxel compared to its average level during the baseline period.
 After registration and segmentation, the rCBV signal was averaged in each individual regions.

-## Analysis of stroke hemodynamics
+#### Analysis of stroke hemodynamics

 The extraction of the temporal traces from the ischemic area was performed based on the temporal analysis of the rCBV signal in the primary somatosensory barrel-field cortex (S1BF).
 The detection of hemodynamic events associated with SDs was performed based on the temporal analysis of the rCBV signal in the retrosplenial granular (RSGc) and dysgranular (RSD) cortices of the left hemisphere (ipsilesional).
 Hemodynamic events associated with SDs were defined as transient increase of rCBV signal (+25%) detected with a temporal delay of <10 frames (i.e. 8 s) between the two regions of interest, validating both the hyperemia and spreading features of hemodynamic events associated with spreading depolarizations (Brunner et al., 2023; Bere et al., 2014; Ayata and Lauritzen, 2015; Binder et al., 2022).
 This procedure allowed us to measure the occurrence of hemodynamic events associated with SDs over the recording period.
 Live recording of ischemia and spreading depolarizations can be visualized in Video 1.

-## Activity maps
+#### Activity maps

 Pre- and post-stroke recordings are reshaped in 40 s sessions, i.e., 50 frames, centered on the start of the stimulation (at 20 s), and averaged based on the whisker stimulation paradigm (left or right).
 In each voxel, we compared signals along the recording in a time window before the stimulus onset and a time window after stimulus onset using a two-tailed Wilcoxon rank sum test.
 We obtained the z-statistics of the test for each voxel, and consequently a z-score for the coronal cross-section.
 Mean activity maps for left or right whisker stimulation (Figures 3B and 4A) show z-score value calculated using a Fisher’s transform for all voxels across the coronal cross-section.
 Only voxels with a z-score >1.6 were considered significantly activated (p<0.05 for a one-tailed test).

-## Hemodynamic response time-courses
+#### Hemodynamic response time-courses

 The relative hemodynamic time course ∆rCBV was computed for each brain regions (after registration and segmentation; Figures 3C–D ,–4B), as the rCBV change compared to baseline at each time point.
 No additional filtering was used, and no trial was removed from the analysis.

-## Statistical analysis
+#### Statistical analysis

 Activated brain regions were detected from hemodynamic response time-courses using GLM followed by t-test across animals as proposed in Brunner, Grillet et al., (Brunner et al., 2021).
 The area under the curve (AUC) from hemodynamic response time-courses was computed for individual trials in S1BF, VPM, and Po regions, for all the periods of the recording and for all rats included in this work.
 AUC were compared and analyzed using a non-parametric Kruskal-Wallis test corrected for multiple comparison using a Dunn’s test.
 Tests were performed using GraphPad Prism 10.0.1.

-## Histopathology
+### Histopathology

 Rats were killed 24 hr after the occlusion for histological analysis of the infarcted tissue.
 Rats received a lethal injection of pentobarbital (100 mg/kg i.p.
 Dolethal, Vetoquinol, France).
 Using a peristaltic pump, they were transcardially perfused with phosphate-buffered saline followed by 4% paraformaldehyde (Sigma-Aldrich, USA).
 Brains were collected and post-fixed overnight.
 50 μm thick coronal brain sections across the MCA territory were sliced on a vibratome (VT1000S, Leica Microsystems, Germany) and analyzed using the cresyl violet (Electron Microscopy Sciences, USA) staining procedure (see Open Lab Book for procedure).
 Slices were mounted with DPX mounting medium (Sigma-Aldrich, USA) and scanned using a bright-field microscope.